-Evaluating and testing the design and implementation of key controls around review and approval of reserves.
+Evaluating and testing the design and implementation of key controls around review and approval of insurance contract liabilities.
 Due to the nature of this balance we would expect to obtain audit evidence primarily through detailed substantive procedures as outlined below.
-As such, the work over the operation of controls is used to support our conclusions to the extent that the necessary evidence around key controls could be obtained.
+As such, the work over the design and implementation of controls is used to support our conclusions to the extent that the necessary evidence around key controls could be obtained.